-The financial samurai bond issues are used to get an access to the market in Japan with Yen as a currency.
+The financial samurai bond issues are used to get access to the market in Japan with Yen as a currency.
 They can acquire capital for their business by issuing these funds.
 The proceeds gained from issuing these funds can be converted to domestic currency and used for financing business operations.
-If the issuing company’s economy is unstable, then it can use samurai bonds to invest and take advantage of the highly stable and systematic Japanese market.
-The issuing entity can also invest the proceeds in the Japanese market (one of the prime purpose of these bonds).
-The risk of foreign exchange rate is hedged by using these bonds.
+If the issuing company’s economy is unstable, it can use samurai bonds to invest and take advantage of the highly stable and systematic Japanese market.
+The issuing entity can also invest the proceeds in the Japanese market (one of the prime purposes of these bonds).
+The risk of the foreign exchange rate is hedged by using these bonds.

 The government entity or the company issuing these bonds can explore the Japanese market without worrying about currency risk.
-The bonds are denominated in the Japanese currency and the proceeds can directly be used in the country.
+The bonds are denominated in the Japanese currency, and the proceeds can directly be used in the country.
 The investors purchasing these bonds are also protected against this risk.
-The Japanese financial regulator, the FSA (Financial Services Agency) has laid down the rules and regulations for this kind of issue.
+The Japanese financial regulator, the FSA (Financial Services Agency), has laid down the rules and regulations for this kind of issue.

 In 2017, the Indonesian government issued samurai bonds worth 100 billion Yen.
 The bonds were issued in different series.
 The first series was of 3 years maturity worth a total of 40 billion Yen.
 It carried a coupon rate of 0.65%.
-The second series worth 50 billion Yen with a 5 years tenor and a coupon of 0.89%.
-The third series for the remaining 10 billion Yen was issued with 7-year tenor and a coupon of 1.04%.
+The second series is worth 50 billion Yen with a 5 years tenor and a coupon of 0.89%.
+The third series for the remaining 10 billion Yen was issued with a 7-year tenor and a coupon of 1.04%.

 This issue was mainly for acquiring capital for financing infrastructure development in Indonesia.
-Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, financial institutions like banks mutual fund companies and others.
+Besides this, it also created a major global awareness about samurai bonds among many investors, life insurers, financial institutions like banks, mutual fund companies, and others.

 History of Samurai Bond Market